 Access to View Assignments, Tests, Projects, and Examinations

-For any graded course components (e.g., assignments, tests, projects, quizzes) which add up to a maximum of 70 per cent of the final course grade, students can expect to receive the grade and the associated feedback within a timely manner (typically no longer than two weeks).
+For any graded course components (e.g., assignments, tests, projects, quizzes) which add up to a maximum of 70 per cent of the final course grade, students can expect to receive the grade and the associated feedback within a timely manner.

 Instructors are required to hold back grades on deliverables or other graded course components (such as participation marks) that constitute at least 30 per cent of any final course grade pending a review of final grades by respective program’s Vice-Dean.

 Any graded deliverable is the property of the University and is not typically returned to students.
-Students may, however, request view-only access to any graded deliverable through the Registrar’s Office.
+Students may, however, request view-only access to any graded deliverable.
+Please see below for more information.

 Procedures for Academic Review